PSI-Lab/alice-sandbox/universal_pbm/README.md

 ## Introduction

-Data was kindly provided by Jingkang Zhao, downloaded from https://www.dropbox.com/sh/m99rzpb5wnwuw4b/AABGhIdPLxds1nZrIw7prYXEa?dl=0
+Data was kindly provided by Jingkang Zhao.

 The objective of this analysis is to get a sense of the baseline performance of conv nets on this type of dataset.